 For more information on how you take your exams, please visit the Exam Delivery information page.

-The following three items are mandatory for you to complete your on-campus invigilated exam:
+The following three items are mandatory for you to complete your on-campus Inspera invigilated exam:

 - a laptop.
 Visit the calculators and computers page for more information about using your own laptop and other hardware requirements.
-If you are unable to bring your own device (BYOD), you should arrange to borrow a laptop from the UNSW Library.
+If you are unable to bring your own device (BYOD), you should arrange to borrow a laptop from the Law or Main UNSW Libraries.

 You will be advised on your exam timetable which of the following can be taken into the exam room: